Fragment works best when it’s connected to the source of truth, your back-office. Fragment only needs to retrieve the backlog of tasks with metadata.

 1. Add an HTTP action node.
 Make sure to

-• Select the PATCH method
+• Select the POST method (or PUT for idempotent upserts)

 • Fill the request content by selecting the output of the JSON step Screenshot 2023-07-27 at 21.49.16.png